-The scheme falls within the 'Kinlochleven' groundwater body which was classified by SEPA in 2020 as having an overall status of 'Good' and is also a Drinking Water Protected Area (Ground) (SEPA water classification hub).
+The scheme falls within the 'Kinlochleven' groundwater body which was classified by SEPA in 2020 as having an overall status of 'Good' and is also a Drinking Water Protected Area (Ground) (SEPA).

-Several sections of the A82 at the northern scheme extent have a high risk of surface water flooding, which means that each year, these areas have a 10% chance of flooding (SEPA Flood Map).
+The A82 carriageway at the northern and southern extent of the scheme is recorded as being at high risk of surface water flooding, which means that each year, these areas have a 10% chance of flooding (SEPA Flood Map).